I Hope You Dance: Music video

 Directed by Gerry Wenner in Nashville and featuring an elongated mix of the song, running for nearly five minutes, the music video features Womack singing while in a blue room, as well as playing, frolicking, and sleeping with her two daughters.
 Other scenes feature her oldest daughter Aubrie carrying her youngest Anna Lise into a gated area to watch a ballet show somewhat reminiscent of "Swan Lake".

 Live performances

 Womack performed the song at The Early Show on October 4, 2000.
 It was also performed on The Tonight Show in June 2000.
 In July 2016, Womack performed the song with Rachel Platten in a medley with Platten's "Stand by You" on the short-lived ABC series Greatest Hits.

 Book

 A self-help book edition of "I Hope You Dance" was published in October 2000.
 The book, written by Sillers and Sanders with an introduction by Womack, includes a CD with the acoustic version of the song performed by Womack.
-The book sold over 2,000,000 copies before it went out of print in 2017.
-The primary reason it sold that many copies is that Oprah read the lyrics from the book when she had LeeAnn Womack on her show.
-And the reason Oprah was a fan of the song was because Maya Angelou had called her and said something to the effect of "Girl, I didn't write this but if I ever did write a song for this is exactly what I would say."
-The song was sung by Womack at Maya Angelou's funeral.